KathySnider/volunteer-scheduler/README.md

 # Volunteer Scheduler

+# Under Construction - Lots of changes to the backend, but the frontend *is* coming!
 A full-stack web prototype for managing organizational events, volunteer opportunities, and shift assignments.
 Built with Next.js (React) frontend and Go GraphQL backend.

 ## Overview